Judging a book by its cover: Can you tell how healthy a food is by looking at the label?

 - Healthy eating

 - Fruit and Vegetables

 - Junk Food

 With our supermarket aisles overflowing with choice and the persuasive influence of clever marketing and ‘buzz’ nutrition words, choosing the healthiest option is not always obvious.

-In celebration of Smart Eating Week 2020, an initiative of the Dietitians Association of Australia, we’ve put together an easy guide to help you cut through the claims and decide for yourself if a food is a healthy choice.
+We’ve put together an easy guide to help you cut through the claims and decide for yourself if a food is a healthy choice.

 Watch out for sneaky marketing tactics

 Food manufacturers know that consumers want to eat better, and use a range of marketing techniques to make foods look and sound healthier than they actually are.

 We call this ‘health washing’ – dressing up a product as healthier than it really is to mislead consumers and convince them to buy these unhealthy foods.